Clayface: Peter "Clay-Thing" Malley

-Todd Russell
+"Todd Russell"

-The seventh version of Clayface, Todd Russell, debuted in Catwoman (vol. 3) #1 (January 2002), but is not actually shown until Catwoman (vol. 3) #4 (May 2002).
-This version of Clayface is not named until Catwoman (vol. 3) #44.
+The seventh version of Clayface debuted in Catwoman (vol. 3) #1 (January 2002), but is not actually shown until Catwoman (vol. 3) #3 (March 2002).
+This character does not remember his true identity, but it is said that he resembles actor Todd Russell.
+Struggling with his memory loss, he used aliases such as Brian, Greg, and Todd.
 Having the power to change into virtually any shape and size, he preys upon prostitutes in Gotham's East End until Catwoman is able to contain his severed head inside of a freezer.
-There are very few background details given about the seventh Clayface's past.
-He was in the Army, suffered injuries, and was subsequently experimented on (possibly by the DEO) before losing most of his memory and discovering his new powers.
+There are very few background details given about this character's past.
+He was in the Army, suffered injuries, and was subsequently experimented on before losing most of his memory and discovering his new powers.
 After his capture, he is held captive and further experimented upon for almost two years at S.T.A.R.
 Labs in Gotham before being freed by Catwoman.

+In "DC All In", Todd Russell appears at a Clayface gathering called the Fraternity of Mud.
+When Harley Quinn accidentally crashes the gathering, Russell and the other Clayfaces attack her.
+The Clayfaces stop their attack when Harley uses formaldehyde on Clownface.

 Johnny Williams

 The eighth version of Clayface, Johnny Williams, debuted in Batman: Gotham Knights #60 (February 2005).
-Williams is introduced as a former firefighter in Gotham who is transformed into a clay-based creature by an explosion in a chemical plant.
+Williams is a former firefighter who is transformed into a clay-based creature after an explosion in a chemical plant.
 He first discovers his transformation after he accidentally kills a prostitute; horrified and stricken with guilt, he plans to commit suicide.

-Just then, he is approached by Hush and the Riddler, who tell him that the chemicals turned him into the latest Clayface.
-They begin to manipulate Williams, holding out the promise of a cure and making him do their bidding, including pretending to be Tommy Elliot (Hush's true identity) and an adult Jason Todd, to hurt and confuse Bruce Wayne.Batman #617–618.
-DC Comics.
+Before he can do so, he is approached by Hush and the Riddler, who tell him that the chemicals turned him into the latest Clayface.
+They begin to manipulate Williams, promising a cure if he does their bidding.
+This includes pretending to be Tommy Elliot (Hush's true identity) and Jason Todd to hurt Bruce Wayne.

 Elliot also takes some samples from Williams to try and determine how he can duplicate the shapeshifting aspects of Clayface without losing his original form, also using these samples to infect Batman's ally Alfred Pennyworth with a virus that allows Hush to exert some degree of control over Alfred, forcing him to commit murder.
-Eventually, Williams realizes he is being manipulated and Hush will never help him after Hush tries to steal a sample of Cassius in the hopes that analysis of the 'pure' Clayface (the only one who was never human in the first place) will help him crack the sample.
+Eventually, Williams realizes he is being manipulated and Hush will never help him after Hush tries to steal a sample of Cassius.

 Knowing that he is going to die, Williams offers Batman assistance against Hush in exchange for protecting his family.
-He redeems himself in his death by providing Batman with a sample of himself so that Batman can find a cure for the virus infecting Alfred, also ensuring that Alfred is cleared of the murder charges by ensuring that his final appearance after death includes fingerprints that are so similar to Alfred's that the detectives conclude that they simply made a mistake.
+He redeems himself by providing Batman with a sample of himself so that Batman can find a cure for the virus infecting Alfred.